-This was one of the first lessons our founders learnt twenty-three years ago when one day, they had to flee from a community hall of angry citizens.
+This was one of the first lessons our founders learnt twenty-seven years ago when one day, they had to flee from a community hall of angry citizens.
 On another occasion, William was barricaded into a church building with police and protesters outside.

 In those heated gatherings, Johan and William learnt what no policy document or academic write-up could ever have taught them.
 That despite the frustration and the anger, communities in South Africa carry in their midst incredible strength, resourcefulness and energy.
 And that running away is never the solution.

 In 2013, after managing their own urban planning consultancy for eight years, Johan and William established Ranyaka Community Transformation as a non-profit vehicle to pursue tangible, positive socio-economic impact in a way that actively engages the heroes who are already there.